Overview

 - Dynamic Headers - Runtime label injection via

-x-bf-prom-* headers
+x-bf-dim-* headers

 - Cost Monitoring - Real-time tracking of AI provider costs in USD